 Yikes!
 We’re coming swinging right out the gate, huh?
 This is a very challenging reality to grasp.
 We don’t want to believe it’s true, but the things that are a priority we can make time for.
 It doesn’t mean we magically have 3 hours of prayer time just hiding beneath other things we choose, but my bet is that there are 30 minutes in our day where we are doing less important things.

 Action: Here are a ton of ideas, most of which you probably already know.
 Not all will work, but maybe something will spark an idea.
 Wake up before the kids.
 Shut off Netflix after one episode.
 Stop scrolling.
 Put down the book.
 Pray while you cook.
 Pray while you clean.
 Pray while you drive.
+Listen to a guided prayer like our Springboard Prayers podcast.

 Lie: It’s been too long.